Orphaned bear cubs peek out of the CPWD truck – Credit: Colorado Parks and Wildlife, via SWNS

 The cubs spent the summer at a CPW rehabilitation center in Frisco Creek after being found and determined to be too young to be left alone.

 According to local reports, three of the bears were rescued after their mother was euthanized because she entered a home, while the other two were found in separate instances.
-Black bears are more likely than brown or grizzly bears to view humans as food, and anytime that association is made, the bear must be put down for public safety.
+Black bears are more likely than brown or grizzly bears to view humans as a source for food, and anytime that association is made, the bear is a danger to public safety.

 After being rescued, all the cubs were taken to the rehab center to grow and socialize before being released back into the wild.